Rib Fractures and Child Abuse

 Signs a Rib Fracture is from Child Abuse

-According to data from the National Child Abuse and Neglect Data System, there were 683,000 reported victims of child abuse in the U.S. in 2015.
+According to data from Child Welfare, there were 678,000 reported victims of child abuse in the U.S. in 2018.
 Child abuse and neglect resulted in 1,670 child deaths the same year.
 While not every rib fracture stems from child abuse, it is a possibility.
 Infants’ bones are soft and more flexible than adults and older children, requiring significant force to bend enough to break.

 Parents should obtain as much information as possible about the nature of a rib fracture injury, as soon as they can.
 Find out where the injury occurred, who was supervising, and what story the caregiver has to explain the injury.
 Anything that doesn’t add up, such as conflicting stories or unexplained injuries, may signal abuse.
 Red flags that a rib fracture is indicative of child abuse include:

 - Multiple injuries in addition to rib fractures.

 - Injuries in unusual locations on the body, or covering a large area.